OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 empty file with the same name is created.

 The ``PrintWriter`` object provides formatting and conversion operations.
 A ``PrintWriter`` object is designed to send its output to a stream.
-It does not know (or care) whether the stream is connected to a disk file or a network connection or other device.
+It does not know (or care) whether the stream is connected to a disk file or a network connection or another device.
 The ``IOHelper`` class provides a few other methods for creating ``PrintWriter`` objects, including methods that append to an existing file instead of overwriting it, or streams that are connected to the console for output.

 Writing to an Output Stream